 TILLY KEENAN CLASS OF 2016

-Tilly was featured in the June edition of Bella Magazine which foccussed on local women up to the age of 25 and the amazing things they are doing.
+Tilly was featured in the June edition of Bella Magazine which foccused on local women up to the age of 25 and the amazing things they are doing.
 Take a read about what Tilly is up to.
+In February 2018 Tilly held her first ever solo exhibition at the Foundary Arts Space in Echuca.
+The three day exhibition titled “The Eyes Have It” was an opportunity for Tilly to exhibit her stunning works include her wining piece for the Foundary Arts Space Portrait Competition.

 AMY GLEDHILL CLASS OF 2014